- Infant Thrush - November 11, 2020

 I did some reading on this and found it is common.
 I hope I don’t

+have one!
 It’s the way some children process information and

 emotions.